chreden/trawindowed/README.md

 1. Start the game
 2. Press F5 to switch between bordered and borderless windowed mode.

+### Center the window
+1. Start the game
+2. Press Shift + F5 to center the window on the monitor the window is currently on.

 ### Toggle Always on Top
 1. Start the game
 2. Press F6 to toggle always on top